xan1242/tagforcestring/README.md

 3. To be able to use UTF-8 in the games, the game must first be patched in order to support it!

-4. To decode/encode Shift-JIS files, use `-u` & `-d` flags together
+4. To decode/encode Shift-JIS files, use the raw mode.

 5. The folder conversion modes MUST use the format of the original filenames in all cases!